 Storyline: Hilda is a little girl with blue hair who likes to explore the area around her and befriend anything or anyone that she can be friends with.
-The curious Hilda makes friends, while also enjoys the thrill of danger every once in a while.
+The curious and risk-taking Hilda makes friends, while also enjoys the thrill of danger every once in a while.
 The story usually ends with Hilda coming back home for dinner, after an eventful day of adventure and fun.

 Reading difficulty: With a little girl as its protagonist, this comic series is ideal for the younger kids.
 The language is simple, and the illustrations are colorful, making it appealing enough to the little ones.

 Magic potions are usually a part of fairytales.
 But this is no fairytale!